PrimeAcademy/assignment-unit-3.2/README.md

-# Prime Tier 1 Week 3 - Part 2
+# Unit 2, Part 2: Loops Practice

-This week, we will continue to put more into your tool belt by tackling methods for handling tasks multiple times, storing multiple pieces of information, and more advanced decision tools.
+This unit, we will continue to put more into your tool belt by tackling methods for handling tasks multiple times, storing multiple pieces of information, and more advanced decision tools.

 ## Topics Covered